guibranco/GuiStracini.Mandae/readme.md

 //Makes the request
 var order = client.RegisterOrderCollectRequest(order);

-//order.Id is the id for futher use (maybe cancel the request ?)
+//order.Id is the id for further use (maybe cancel the request ?)
 ```

 ### Get tracking of a package